meodai/colorparrot-twitter-bot/README.md

 ## example commands:
   - @color_parrot Majestic Green #42f45c
   - @color_parrot Indigo Blue
-  - @color What is the name of #dd3333
+  - @color_parrot What is the name of #dd3333
+  - @color_parrot What color is this?
+  - @color_parrot What is the dominant color?

 ## requirements:
   - node >= 10.5